HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 are modelled.
 Combining Monte Carlo Risk with Monte Carlo valuation we encounter the double Monte Carlo challenge, aka the MC2 challenge.
 We report on specific use cases and benchmarks from the industry.

+_Big Data and Advanced Analytics in a Financial Institution (Nadeem Gulzar, Danske Bank)_

+In Danske Bank a lot of effort is being put into utilizing new sources of data (social, weblogs, etc.) to gain a better understanding of the customers and their behavior.
+To handle and process the extremely large amount of data, we require an equally large amount of processing power.
+There are many ways to address this ranging from using lots of cash to optimizing techniques, etc.

 _Bohrium - Bridging High Performance and High Productivity (Kenneth Skovhede)_